v1.6.0 — Multi-LLM consensus code review

 Internet required for analysis.
 Local means no NEXADiag server.
 LLM API calls need connectivity.

 Not a replacement for human review.
-A validation layer.
-Especially where providers disagree.
+A validation layer — especially valuable where providers disagree.

-Multi-provider consensus with confidence scoring.
+Multi-provider consensus with 8 AI engines.
 Quick / Balanced / Deep modes.
-HTML + JSON reports.
+HTML + JSON + SARIF 2.1.0 reports.
 Disagreement detection.
 Local-first with your API keys.
+Ollama offline support.
+Proof of Determinism.

 Smarter consensus weighting.
 Better grouping of related issues.
 Improved performance on large codebases.
 Scan history and run-to-run comparison.